-"Skills" on LinkedIn are different business-related competencies that you can add to your profile.
-They show potential employers what you're good at.
-For example, you may know something about gardening or operating heavy machinery.
-Or you may know how to use a certain computer program or administer CPR.
-Whatever you know how to do, "Skills" can help you show it.
+"Skills" on LinkedIn are different business-related competencies that you can add to your profile to show potential employers what you're good at.
+For example, you may know something about computer programming, operating heavy machinery, or how to administer CPR, and "Skills" can help you show it.

-"Endorsement" on LinkedIn is when your connections vouch for the "Skills" you have listed on your profile.
-It's a way of showing potential employers that you aren't just artificially puffing yourself up.
-Instead, there are real people whom you know and trust who can say with confidence that you're able to do what you say you can.
-This is part of the reason why, as we mentioned in our LinkedIn Connections tutorial, it's important to have as many connections on LinkedIn as you can reasonably get.
+"Endorsement" on LinkedIn is when your connections vouch for the "Skills" you have listed on your profile, which shows potential employers that you aren't artificially puffing yourself up.
+Instead, there are real people you know and trust who can say with confidence that you're able to do what you say you can.

 Go to www.linkedin.com in your web browser and log in.

-Click Profile in the menu across the top.
+Click Me in the menu across the top.

-Assuming that you're still on LinkedIn, click Connections in the menu across the top.
+Assuming that you're still on LinkedIn, click My Network in the menu across the top.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.